Cloudify-PS/cloudify-training-labs/running-nodecellar-on-manager/README.md

 Before starting, make sure you have the IP address of the Manager.

-The blueprint we are going to work with, will install a sample application called *Nodecellar*.
-This is the same NodeCellar application used for a previous lab ("Running NodeCellar Locally"); the only difference is that we are going to use a different blueprint for installing this application.
+The blueprint we are going to work with, will install a sample application called *NodeCellar* (if you are currently going through the full training schedule, this is the same application introduced in a previous lab:
+"Running NodeCellar Locally".
+The only difference is that we are going to use a different blueprint for installing this application).

 ## Step 1: Download the NodeCellar blueprint